 Part of being transparent is being very clear on the type of data we sell.
 SafeGraph provides data about physical places.
 SafeGraph’s point of interest (POI) database includes details about specific locations, such as lat/long coordinates, open/close dates, and NAICS codes.
 Geometry for SafeGraph POIs denotes structural boundaries and building relationships for accurate proximity analysis and geofencing.
 SafeGraph also provides foot traffic insights created from aggregated and anonymized mobile location data to deliver mobility insights without personally identifiable information (PII).
 We also recently launched SafeGraph Spend to provide anonymized and aggregated debit/credit card transactions at individual businesses.
 We apply consumer protection methodology to our foot traffic and transaction datasets since we are not in the business of providing information on how individuals behave, but rather how specific locations relate to trends in consumer behavior.

 We create our datasets from a combination of machine learning, web crawling, and third-party licensing.
-More specifically, our Core and Geometry datasets are built using open store locators, publicly available APIs, and licensed third-party data.
+More specifically, our Places and Geometry datasets are built using open store locators, publicly available APIs, and licensed third-party data.
 We also apply our own machine learning techniques to infer additional attributes about a place, or determine its shape.